smirarab/ASTRAL/README.template.md

 - ASTRAL can also perform a **polytomy test** (`-t 10` option):
     * Sayyari, Erfan, and Siavash Mirarab.
 2018.
 “Testing for Polytomies in Phylogenetic Species Trees Using Quartet Frequencies.”
 Genes 9 (3): 132. [doi:10.3390/genes9030132](http://www.mdpi.com/2073-4425/9/3/132).

+- For practical tips on using ASTRAL see [this preprint book chapter](https://arxiv.org/pdf/1904.03826.pdf).

 #### Papers on older versions: